 Your body was forged from the water belonging to the place you were conceived and gestated.
 Your body responds to it.
 One of the best things you can do on a physical level when you are feeling like you need a re-set is to drink the natural water that can be found in the place your body was forged.
 I have come here to drink it and to soak it in.
 On Sunday, we went to the Ojo Mineral Hot Springs.
 Upon arrival, the place was consumed by an electrical snowstorm.
 While the lightning passed, everyone sat in their swimsuits around the various open fires with the wind blowing snowflakes down from a vicious purple sky.
 We sat in the hot vapor kicking up from the pools.
 People sitting across the pool from you disappeared and then reappeared through the blinding mist as it moved.
 My favorite was the Lithia pool.
 The water in that pool felt light by comparison and sprite-like.
 I was transfixed by a group of three young women with coffee colored skin who kept simultaneously leaning their long black hair back into the spouts where the water flowed into the pool.
 Their exquisite profiles were shining wet.
 They were like a moving painting where the innocence of youth meets the sensuality that belongs to a woman.

 We visited the Bandelier National Monument as well.
 The Ancestral Pueblo tribe that lived there was a small civilization, a bit like a large intentional community.
 We walked through the ruins of the adobe houses arranged in a circle below more dwellings carved into the rock cliffs above.
 Of all the native sites I’ve been to, I’ve never seen such a vibrationally positive dwelling.
 It is not very common to see thought forms that are truly positive in nature.
 Most of the ones that last through time are branded there by intense negative energy.
 But at Bandelier, there is a thought form of a love affair that took place between a teenage girl and boy.
 The imprint of them is still as alive as it ever was.
 It is located near the right cliff face and hidden from view of the village center below and just before the very first staircase you get to on the loop trail.
-I stopped to stare at it and stopped Ale to see if he could see or feel it for a while.
+I stopped to stare at it.
 Being there, I couldn’t help but imagine a Teal Tribe community being built just like this one was.
 I love intentional community.
 There is nothing better than poking your face out of your apartment to see the people you love most already milling around the common areas.

 The Dominant Negative Vibration of Santa Fe is: Enigma.
 There is a sharp and shadowy energy to Santa Fe.
 It is not a safe feeling town on an energetic level.
 It is intense and it is a vortex, like Sedona Arizona.
 And the people who call Santa Fe home carry the same intensity… The same sharp shadow.
 No matter how calm things may look on the surface, there is no tranquility under the surface.
 But that lack of tranquility is enigmatic.
 The people of Santa Fe suffer from the feeling that their internal worlds will never be known, perhaps even also to themselves.
 They are puzzling.
 They are mysterious.
 And they are difficult to understand.
 This creates a feeling of deep angst and deep desolation.
 It is a painful, sharp, grinding desolation that eats at the people.
 No amount of friendliness can close the distance between whatever is being seen and whatever ‘thing’ inside they want to have be seen.
 It is a perfect mirror of the landscape that the city is built on.
 The people here have a deep desire to be understood by themselves and also by other people.
 But this desire seems impossible for them to actualize.
 The angst of this condition is by far the most dominant negative vibration in the city.